-New Trailer Park Boys With Robb Wells & John Paul Tremblay Huge Reveal [Spoiler]
+New ‘Trailer Park Boys’: Robb Wells & John Paul Tremblay Huge Reveal [Spoiler]

 Warning Trailer Park Boys Spoilers With Rob Wells, John Paul Tremblay, and Mike Smith Ahead

-Robb Wells is going for an Academy Award with his response to one of those habitual Trailer Park Boys accidents.
-Early in the season, Motel finds a handgun and Robb Wells as Ricky attempts to retrieve it, he gets shot right in the genitals.
-Rick suffers through most of the season with various slapstick style problems.
+Robb Wells is going for an acting award with his response to one of those habitual Trailer Park Boys accidents.
+Early in the season, Motel finds a handgun and Ricky attempts to retrieve it.
+He gets shot right in the genitals, and Rick suffers through most of the season with various slapstick style problems.

-John Paul Tremblay as Julian and Mike Smith as Bubbles console Robb Wells’ Ricky after the shock of his life.
-It’s a bit rough on Ricky when Jim Lahey, his arch nemesis on Trailer Park Boys confesses that he is really Ricky’s father.
+Julian and Bubbles console Ricky after the shock of his life.
+It’s a bit rough on Ricky when Jim Lahey, his arch nemesis on Trailer Park Boys, confesses that he is really Ricky’s father.

-Robb Wells and John Dunsworth as Ricky and Mr. Lahey actually start to bond.
+Ricky and Mr. Lahey actually start to bond.
 Then Julian and Bubbles try to determine if Lahey’s paternity claim is true.
 It seems suspicious, and it appears improbable.
-The science is shaky and their grasp of it far worse.
+The science is shaky and their grasp of it is far worse.
 Keep watching.
 No one wants to spoil the season completely.

-The Trailer Park Boys season 11 with Robb Wells, John Paul Tremblay, and Mike Smith can now be viewed on Netflix.
+The Trailer Park Boys Season 11 with Robb Wells, John Paul Tremblay, and Mike Smith, can now be viewed on Netflix.

 [Featured Image by Kevin Winter/Getty Images]